-The ASU-Intel Honors Collaborative Thesis Program, now in its 10th year, is a successful collaboration between the Department of Finance and Intel Corporation.
+The ASU-Intel Honors Collaborative Thesis Program, offering students opportunities since 1995, is a successful collaboration between the Department of Finance and Intel Corporation.
 The program is the brainchild of Intel Embedded Products Controller Bob Auer, an ASU honors college graduate with a B.S. degree in finance, and was developed in concert with Professor of Finance Michael Hertzel.
 Selected junior and senior honors students in teams of three to five are paired with Intel employees in a real-world, real-time work environment to apply their knowledge to active business cases.

 Successful completion of the program, which requires a full academic year commitment, fulfills the honors thesis requirement and results in three credits.

 Select students, teams and coaches